companionstudio/spook-and-pay/README.md

 ## Alpha Warning

 This library is currently in-flight; you're welcome to hack on it, but it's unlikely to be usable.

+## Todo

+* Normalise transaction statuses across providers
+* Normalise errors across providers
+* Implement actions on CreditCard e.g. update, delete
+* Create helpers for generating forms
+* Create Payment object for use in forms; it wraps values and errors compatible with ActionView
+* Add workflow definitions and predicates based on transaction status